max-mapper/get-dat/markdown/02-tabular-datasets.md

 Version: c29d843864f8271d6f1238e150074043bef01bdfa9ab3fad3c939806a87ad2d1
 ```

 We imported the updated data into dat.
-So, we should see bob's now 35, right?
+So, we should see bob is now 35, right?

 ```
 $ dat export -d people